-A balanced diet should include a colorful variety of fruits, vegetables, whole grains, lean proteins, and dairy.
-Varying the color and foods in your diet will ensure that you are getting all of the nutrients that you need to stay healthy.
-There are two easy ways to do this:
+A balanced diet should include a variety of fruits, vegetables, whole grains, lean proteins, and dairy.
+Varying the color and types of foods in your diet will ensure that you are getting all of the nutrients that you need to stay healthy.

 An easy way to add color to your diet is to include a variety of fruits and vegetables.
 Produce tastes best and has the most nutrients when it is in season, and most of these foods are low-calorie, low-fat, and low-sodium.